maheshnaidu65/Gene_analysis/README.md

 and (3) feature selection techniques to model a gene expression dataset .
 The data is provided in the Training_Data.txt and Testing_Data.txt files.
 This project analyzes gene expression in breast tumor biopsies from 295 patients.
-The dataset contains 70 genes that predict the outcome of the disease.
+The dataset contains 70 genes that predict the outcome of the disease after initial treatment.
 The outcome of the disease depends on the two classes- 'the good prognosis' and 'bad prognosis'.
 The good prognosis group were disease free for atleat five years after the first treatment and the bad prognonsis group developed distant secondary malignant growths within the first five years.
 These genes were obtained through feature selection.